 I’m sure you’ll recognize Henry’s kitchen to your left.
 If you look closely, you might notice there’s blood in the sink.
 I wonder whose blood is that?

-Turn around and walk into the main room with a comfortable couch and a television set… which doesn’t seem to be working.
+Turn around and walk into the main room with a comfortable couch.
+You can rest your legs here if you feel like it.
+Oh no!
+The television set… it doesn’t seem to be working.

 How to walk around